kudhru/kudhru.github.io/_pages/about.md

 I consider myself a scientist before a computer scientist.
 Hence, I am interested in solving real life problems even if they are simple and/or not strictly related to computer science.
 I am particularly interested in solving problems which are specific to developing countries such as India.

-As part of computer science research, I am primarily interested in Human-Computer Interaction and Computing Education.
+As part of computer science research, I am primarily interested in Human-Computer Interaction, Computing Education and ICT4D.
 Sometimes, I also work on Distributed Systems, Data Analytics and Machine Learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.